Abdalrahman-Bebars/mychart/README.md

 # MyChart Helm Chart

-## Lab: Named Templates (Helm Helpers)
+## Lab: Using Named Templates (Helpers) in Helm

-This chart demonstrates **Helm named templates** and reusable YAML blocks (`_helpers.tpl`).
+This chart demonstrates how to use **Helm named templates** (`_helpers.tpl`) to define reusable YAML blocks.
-It defines container resource settings, includes them in a Deployment, and tests default vs. override values.
+It focuses on container resource settings, showing how to apply defaults and override values.

 ---

 ## 🚀 Setup

-1. Go into your chart directory:
+1. Navigate to your chart directory:

    ```bash
    cd mychart
    ```

 2. Create the helpers file:

    ```bash
    touch templates/_helpers.tpl
    ```

-3. In `values.yaml`, add default resources:
+3. Add default values to `values.yaml`:

    ```yaml
    replicaCount: 1